jamesalexatkin/which-zelda/README.md

 To run, use `npm install` then `npm start`.

+To deploy, use `npm install --save gh-pages` then `npm run deploy`.

 # 🙏 Acknowledgements

 * [Nintendo](https://www.nintendo.co.uk/) - creation of consoles and franchise, copyright holders